 PEAK is our name for the highly distinctive undergraduate curriculum at The College of Idaho that helps you graduate with an academic major and three minors in four years.

-PEAK challenges you to achieve literacy in each of four academic areas, or "Peaks" — the humanities, social sciences, natural sciences and a professional field.
+PEAK challenges you to achieve literacy in each of four academic areas, or "Peaks" — the humanities, social sciences, natural sciences, and professional foundations and enhancements.
+On top of your major and three minors, you may complete two specializations in addition to your degree requirements.
+Click here to view a list of specializations.

 PEAK sets us apart

-While we’re obviously not the only college offering a broad liberal arts education, our Peak program is uniquely structured to accomplish two sometimes-competing goals:
+While we’re not the only college offering a broad liberal arts education, our PEAK program is uniquely structured to accomplish two sometimes-competing goals:

 - Expanding your horizons through diverse studies, and